-For the fiscal year ended June 30, 2005, plan members were required to contribute 10 percent of their annual covered salaries.
+For the fiscal year ended June 30, 2006, plan members were required to contribute 10 percent of their annual covered salaries.
 The School District was required to contribute 14 percent; 13 percent was the portion used to fund pension obligations.
+For fiscal year 2005, the portion used to fund pension obligations was also 13 percent.
 Contribution rates are established by the State Teachers Retirement Board, upon recommendation of its consulting actuary, not to exceed statutory maximum rates of 10 percent for members and 14 percent for employers.
 Chapter 3307 of the Ohio Revised Code provides statutory authority for member and employer contributions.

-The School District's required contributions for pension obligations to the DB Plan for the fiscal years ended June 30, 2005, 2004 and 2003 were \$337,900, \$343,221, and \$330,796; 74.0 percent has been contributed for fiscal year 2005 and 100 percent for fiscal years 2004 and 2003.
-Contributions to the DC and Combined Plans for fiscal year 2005 were \$3,734 made by the School District and \$3,736 made by the plan members.
+The School District's required contributions for pension obligations to STRS Ohio for the fiscal years ended June 30, 2006, 2005, and 2004 were \$374,385, \$337,900, and \$343,221, respectively; 79.0 percent has been contributed for fiscal year 2006 and 100 percent for fiscal years 2005 and 2004.
+Contributions to the DC and Combined Plans for fiscal year 2006 were \$6,388 made by the School District and \$6,441 made by the plan members.